 The benefit of this feature is two-fold.
 First, you are sure that there is virtually zero exposure to allergens during operation.
 And second, emptying it is as mess-free as you can get.

 If you have some sort of respiratory issue like asthma and looking for something cordless, this is the best option right now.

-According to Oreck, these PODs will hold as much as 3 times more dirt than a competing brand.
-If you look at their adverts, they’re most likely talking about a Dyson V8 Absolute which has a 0.53 liter capacity.
+According to Oreck, these PODs will hold as much as three times more dirt than a competing brand.
+If you look at their adverts, they’re most likely talking about a Dyson V8 Absolute which has a 0.53-liter capacity.

 There’s no such issue with the Oreck.
 Once the bag is full the POD status at the back will flash red.
 No guessing which will save you time.